LoganKilby/minesweeper/README.md

 # minesweeper
- A recreation of the classic Minesweeper game with it's retro look
+ A recreation of the classic Minesweeper game